Dynaplug Racer Pro Review – Fast, Lightweight Tubeless Tire Plug Kit

 What’s the difference between the Racer and Racer Pro?

-The Racer Pro has a beefier aluminum body and can hold 2 more plugs due the threaded dual tips.
+The Racer Pro has a beefier aluminum body and can hold 2 more plugs due to the threaded dual tips.
 I’d only run the standard Racer if you’re ultra weight-conscious.
 It's easy enough for a single puncture to require more than 2 plugs.

-Are Dnyaplugs a permanent fix?
+Are Dynaplugs a permanent fix?

 Can you reuse Dynaplug tools?